theflaknine/MSFS-Badwater-Basin-Photo-Studio/README.md

 A: No. Redistribution in any form is not allowed.
 Please direct others to this GitHub page to download the official version.

 **Q: Can I use screenshots or videos from this scenery on social media?**
-A: Yes — as long as it’s for hobbyist, non-commercial use (e.g. sharing on forums, Discord, YouTube without monetization).
+A: Yes — as long as it’s for hobbyist, non-commercial use (e.g. sharing on forums, Discord, YouTube etc).

 **Q: I make aircraft or liveries for sale.
 Can I use this scenery to take promotional screenshots?**
 A: Only if you arrange a commercial license.
 Please contact theflaknine@gmail.com to do this.